ABOUT BLACK VEGANS ROCK

-Aph Ko is an activist and writer.
-She is the founder of Black Vegans Rock as well as the founder of Aphro-ism, a website that provides critical analysis through a decolonial black vegan feminist framework.
-She is also one of the authors of a new book (published through Lantern Books) titled Aphro-ism: Essays on Pop Culture, Feminism, and Black Veganism from Two Sisters.
+Aph Ko is the co-author of a new book (published through Lantern Books) titled Aphro-ism: Essays on Pop Culture, Feminism, and Black Veganism from Two Sisters.
 She has a B.A. in Women's and Gender Studies, and an M.A. in Communication and Cultural/Media Studies.
 Aph is an indie digital media producer, and she served as the Associate Producer for the documentary film Always in Season.

 BLACK VEGANS ROCK ADVISORY BOARD:

 The advisory board is composed of influential Black vegan scholars, entrepreneurs, and activists.
 Black veganism is a very diverse space, and the advisory board reflects this diversity:

 Tracye McQuirter, MPH